Man-Jain/TrackAlgo/README.md

 ## Features

 ### New Item
 - Any new item can be tracked by giving the appropriate details.
-[Home](https://frosty-kepler-77183e.netlify.com/new-artifact)
+[Add Item](https://frosty-kepler-77183e.netlify.com/#/new-artifact)
 - The site automatically takes the current location of the device to map with the item's Location
 - The temperature of the item is currenlty generated randomly but it can be taken from any IOT Device as input.